gemmen29/gemmen29/README.md

 ## About

 - I have a degree in computer science.
-- I finished a diplome in my country called ITI in Full-Stack development
+- I finished a scholarship in my country called ITI in Full-Stack development.
-- I am Now Microverse student in second module
+- I am now a Microverse student.

 ## Github Status